ultralytics/ultralytics/docs/en/guides/streamlit-live-inference.md

 This will launch the Streamlit application in your default web browser.
 You will see the main title, subtitle, and the sidebar with configuration options.
 Select your desired YOLOv8 model, set the confidence and NMS thresholds, and click the "Start" button to begin the real-time object detection.

-You can optionally supply a specific model to add to the list of models:
+You can optionally supply a specific model in Python:

 !!!
-Example "Streamlit Application with custom models"
+Example "Streamlit Application with a custom model"

     === "Python"